prometheus/proposals/proposals/2024-01-29_native_histograms_text_format.md

 ## Why

-Today it is only possible to export native histograms using the protobuf scrape format.
+Today it is only possible to export native histograms using the Protocol Buffers (protobuf) scrape format.
 Many users prefer the text format, and some client libraries, such as the Python client, want to avoid adding a dependency on protobuf.

 During a [dev summit in 2022](https://docs.google.com/document/d/11LC3wJcVk00l8w5P3oLQ-m3Y37iom6INAMEu2ZAGIIE/edit#bookmark=id.c3e7ur6rn5d2) there was consensus we would continue to support the text format.
 Including native histograms as part of the text format shows commitment to that consensus.